Maintain Your Bone Health – Prevent Osteoporosis

 Decreased quality of life and loss of independence

-Need for long-term care and higher mortality risk
+Need for long-term care as well as higher mortality risk

 Osteoporosis is preventable – early prevention is key